voiceinthedark/markdown-create-file/README.md

 ### 0.6.0
 - Added auto update field feature

+### 0.6.1
+- Code cleanup
+- Changed and optimized autoupdater to work only on the first occurence of `updated_at`

 ## Future plans

 - [x] Add external yaml configuration
 - [x] Update Yaml front-matter on save
+- [ ] Add config option to turn off auto update

 ---
 ## For more information